Housing and Residence Life: Frequently Asked Questions

 What are the average prices of apartments in the Chicago area?

 This answer varies greatly in Chicago.
 To assist you in your search, we have gathered average rent prices for several Chicago neighborhoods.
-SAIC created a map showing the concentration of SAIC students who live off campus based on the address they have registered with the school, (see pages 11–15 of the Off-Campus Housing in Chicago Guide [PDF]).
+SAIC created a map showing the concentration of SAIC students who live off campus based on the address they have registered with the school, (see pages 11–15 of the Undergraduate Off-Campus Housing in Chicago [PDF]).
 From this map, we researched rent prices on a few neighborhoods with very large and smaller up-and-coming populations.
 Also, we added other helpful information such as the public transportation that is available from that neighborhood.

 Where can I stay in Chicago while conducting my search?

 SAIC does not provide temporary housing, but short-term housing can be found easily around the city.
 We are pleased to provide link to many such places.
-For a list of such places please look at page 9 of the Off-Campus Housing in Chicago Guide [PDF].
+For a list of such places please look at page 9 of the Undergraduate Off-Campus Housing in Chicago [PDF].

 Where do I buy amenities?